 Water the soil lightly every three to four days.
 Keep the soil lightly moist, but avoid saturating it.

 Excessive watering keeps the roots wet and causes root rot.
 Don’t water the leaves.
 If the leaves remain wet they can develop mildew, which is a fungal infection.
+If you find yourself too busy and caught up with everything in your life, you can try self-watering planters to ensure the soil stays lightly moist.

 Once the seeds start to sprout, add some fertilizer or manure to the soil to nourish the spinach plant.
 Follow the instructions on store-bought fertilizer packs.